 Click here to see the recent Softball Complex upgrades

-The Lady Techster Softball Complex has been home to Louisiana Tech softball since its construction in 1982 and in the past two years has received some much-needed renovations.
+The Lady Techster Softball Complex has been home to Louisiana Tech softball since its construction in 1982 and in recent years has received some much-needed renovations.

-The University and athletics department committed to making the necessary improvements in order to prepare for the hosting of the 2013 WAC Softball Tournament.
-Included in the first phase of the improvements that were made two years ago was the replacement of the existing wooden fence surrounding the facility with a new chain link fence that is covered on the inside with padding.
+A few years earlier, the University and athletics department committed to making the necessary improvements in order to prepare for the hosting of the 2013 WAC Softball Tournament.
+Included in this phase of the improvements was the replacement of the existing wooden fence surrounding the facility with a new chain link fence that is covered on the inside with padding.

-At the top of the bleachers, a fully functional, 10-person press box with a video shooting deck on top was added on.
+At the top of the bleachers, a fully functional, 10-person press box with a video shooting deck on top was also added.

 Aesthetically, the bleachers received a wrap was designed by Donnie Bell Design and was installed prior to the tournament.
 The wrap covers the outside of the existing bleachers and honors a number of Tech's all-conference selections in the last decade, the NCAA Tournament and Women's College World Series teams as well as the Lady Techsters 2008 WAC Championship team.